Adrian-Yan/MFIN7033/External Function/autocorrect.md

 Speller(text, language, fast=False, only_replacements=False)
 ```

-- text: str
+- `text`: `str`

   An input string of the words you want to correct.

-- language: str
+- `language`: `str`

-  Designate the language of text input, for example, English is 'en'.
+  Designate the language of text input, for example, English is `en`.

-- fast: boolean
+- `fast`: `boolean`

   Limit the correction to tackle only one typo.
 When fast=True, this would guarantee the correction time for each typical word in <1ms.

-- only_replacements: boolean
+- `only_replacements`: `boolean`

   When cleaning up text from OCR, replacements are the large majority of errors.
-Letting only_replacements=True will force the function to only correct the replacement errors in the input text, thus speeding up the correction process.
+Letting `only_replacements=True` will force the function to only correct the replacement errors in the input text, thus speeding up the correction process.

-Example: